Courses

 The basic principles of scientific management are as follows:

-• Cooperation, Not Individualism: There should be complete cooperation and coordination between the labour and management so as to achieve organisational goals instead of individualism.
+• Cooperation, Not Individualism: There should be complete cooperation and coordination between the labour and management to achieve organisational goals instead of individualism.
 Constructive suggestions from employees must be encouraged which will also refrain workers from going on a strike and making unreasonable demands.

-• Development of Each and Every Person to His or Her Greatest Efficiency and Prosperity: Taylor suggested management on scientific planning of operational work and that the workers should focus on the performance of quality work.
+• Development of Every Person to His or Her Greatest Efficiency and Prosperity: Taylor suggested management on scientific planning of operational work and that the workers should focus on the performance of quality work.
 The principle suggests taking action for the development of competencies of all people working in the organisation.

 They should be selected through a proper scientific process and should be given rigorous training and thereafter as per the ability of the person, work should be assigned.
-This will increase the overall productivity by utilising the skills of the workers completely.
+This will increase overall productivity by utilising the skills of the workers completely.

 Techniques of Scientific Management

-• Functional Foremanship: Functional foremanship is a technique in which planning and execution are considered different.
+Functional Foremanship: Functional foremanship is a technique in which planning and execution are considered different.
 Supervision is divided into several specialised functions and each function is to be entrusted to a foreman.
 This principle is an extension of Fayol’s principle of division of work and specialisation.
-It takes place through eight personnel, namely divided under heads Planning and Production Incharge:
+It takes place through eight personnel, namely divided under heads of Planning and Production Incharge:

-For example, the standard output per worker per day is 20 units and the workers who produce more than the standard will get Rs.
-100 per unit and the ones who will produce less than the standard will be paid Rs.
+For example, the standard output per worker per day is 20 units, and the workers who produce more than the standard will get Rs.
+100 per unit, and the ones who will produce less than the standard will be paid Rs.
 80 per unit.
 An efficient worker making 21 units will get 21x100= Rs.
 2100 per day whereas a worker who makes 18 units will get 18×80 = Rs.
 1440 per day.
 The difference of Rs 660 will motivate the inefficient worker to work more efficiently and get higher wages.

 Fayol’s Principles of Management